Merlintrader Stock Hub · Biotech / Retina Gene Therapy

 Next Catalyst Watch

-Ocugen’s most important near- and medium-term windows remain concentrated in the second half of 2026 and the first half of 2027.
-The company is guiding toward a rolling BLA submission process for OCU400 in retinitis pigmentosa, an interim outcome analysis for OCU410ST in Stargardt disease, a regulatory-alignment step and potential Phase 3 initiation for OCU410 in geographic atrophy, and two major topline readout windows in 2027.
+Ocugen’s catalyst map is now entering its most important 2026 window.
+The story is no longer only “second half of 2026.”
+It is specifically a Q3 2026 execution test.
+The company is guiding toward the initiation of a rolling BLA submission process for OCU400 in retinitis pigmentosa, an interim outcome analysis for OCU410ST in Stargardt disease, and regulatory alignment plus potential Phase 3 initiation for OCU410 in geographic atrophy.

-Q3 2026OCU400 rolling BLA initiation target for retinitis pigmentosa.
+Q3 2026OCU400 rolling BLA initiation target for retinitis pigmentosa, now the most important near-term regulatory-path update.

-Q3 2026OCU410ST interim outcome analysis in the GARDian3 pivotal confirmatory trial.
+Q3 2026OCU410ST interim outcome analysis in the GARDian3 pivotal confirmatory trial, based on the first 24 subjects reaching eight months of follow-up.

-Q3 2026Planned OCU410 Phase 3 initiation in geographic atrophy, subject to FDA/EMA alignment.
+Q3 2026Planned OCU410 Phase 3 initiation in geographic atrophy, subject to FDA/EMA alignment and final registrational design.

 Executive Summary